alexchexes/php-schema2class/README.md

 - `disableStrictTypes` – omit the `strict_types` declaration.
 - `treatValuesWithDefaultAsOptional` – treat properties with a default value as optional.
 - `inlineAllofReferences` – inline `allOf` references before generating classes.
-- `newValidatorClassExpr` – expression used to create a validator instance.
+- `newValidatorClassExpr` – expression used to create a validator instance, e.g. "new MyValidator()".
-- `preservePropertyNames` – keep property names as‐is instead of converting them to camelCase.
+- `preservePropertyNames` – keep property names as‐is instead of converting them to camelCase (they will be sanitized anyway).
-- `noGetters` – generate public properties only, without getter methods.
+- `noGetters` – if *true*, no getter methods will be generated, and all properties will be `public`.
-- `noSetters` – omit `withX()`/`withoutX()` methods.
+- `noSetters` – don't generate `withX()`/`withoutX()` methods.
-- `noDescriptionsInSchema` – drop `description` fields from the embedded schema.
+- `noDescriptionsInSchema` – drop `description` fields from the embedded schema to reduce its size.
-- `singleLineSchema` – store the validation schema as a single line in the generated class.
+- `singleLineSchema` – store the validation schema as a single line in the generated class to reduce length of .php file.

 See [`src/Spec/Spec.yaml`](src/Spec/Spec.yaml) for a full list of available options and their defaults.